Registration and Licensure with the College of Pharmacists of Manitoba

 a notarized* copy of your Canadian Citizenship, Landed Immigrant Status and/or Work Visa

 original letter of standing directly from the licensing body from the jurisdiction where you are currently a member or, if not currently a member in any jurisdiction, where you most recently had a membership/licence, or, a certified copy directly from PEBC to the College.
+If you are enrolled in Pharmacists' Gateway Canada the College will be able to download your letter directly.
 (The letter of standing must be dated and signed within 24 months of licensure in Manitoba.)
 Should you be unable to provide a letter of standing to satisfy this requirement, please provide a signed and notarized affidavit confirming that: (i) you have not worked as a pharmacist since leaving your practice from _________, the country of your last licensure, (ii) confirm you have no history or outstanding matters of discipline or complaint investigation as a Pharmacist, and (iii) why you are unable to provide a current letter of standing from ____________ (indicate licensing body) in ______________ (indicate city and country) for the following reason(s): _________________

 - Adult Abuse Registry Check **

 More information - https://manitoba.ca/fs/pwd/adult_abuse_registry.html

 Form - https://www.gov.mb.ca/fs/pwd/pubs/adult_abuse_registry_form.pdf

 The date of the Adult Abuse Registry Check must be within six months prior to commencing the internship described below.

 The date of the Child Abuse Registry Check must be within six months prior to commencing the internship described below.